Where are you located?

 Yield has been evaluated by using standard exosome solutions purchased from Galen Laboratory Supplies.
 We used their known values as a basis for input in order to measure the output of own solutions.
-Purity has been evaluated through the use of NTA based on size distribution (in which exosomes are defined as vesicles smaller than 200 nm) as well (CD9 surface marker immunostaining) to minimize the confusion with other membrane-bound subcellular structures.
+Purity has been evaluated through the use of NTA based on size distribution (in which exosomes are defined as vesicles smaller than 200 nm) as well as CD9 surface marker immunostaining to minimize the confusion with other membrane-bound subcellular structures.
 Additionally, Immunogold labeling has been implemented in conjunction with a transmission electron microscopy (TEM) to visualize the exosomes on the surface of our beads.

 What downstream applications does your isolation platform support?